Rolling Out Brand Voice Guidelines at HubSpot With the BethBot

 On the left of the image is a headshot of Beth Dunn.
 On the center and right, on a yellow background, is the title "Rolling Out Brand Voice Guidelines at HubSpot With the BethBot."

-Beth Dunn, Head of Product Content at Practice Better and Founder of Product Content Advisors, joins us this week to discuss why brand voice can’t just sit with marketing.
+Beth Dunn, Head of Product Content at Practice Better and Founder of Product Content Advisors, joins us this week to discuss why brand voice guidelines can’t just sit with marketing.

 A strong consistent brand voice is what makes some companies stand out from the crowd.
 If you have a strong brand identity that’s present at every content touchpoint, from social media posts to customer service documentation, you build a relationship with your target audience.